oh-jinwoo94/gkm-align/README.md

 ../../bin/gkm_align -h
 </pre>

+This process takes 10 seconds ~ minutes depending on your hardware availability.

 ## example: FADS gene cluster loci
 In this section, we align the human-mouse FADS gene cluster loci.